chaitanyagoswami/Cell-Specific-Effects-of-Temporal-Interference-Stimulation-on-Cortical-Function-Code/MainFigs234/Readme.md

 Code made by Sara Caldas-Martinez

-Contents:

-1. inputFiles folder contains all the files and summarized results to reproduce the main figures 1, 2, 3, and 4 and supplementary figures 1, 2, and 3 from the paper.
-2. TI_paper_mainFigs234_and_supplFigs123.m produces all the experimental figures provided in the work "Cell Specific Effects of Temporal Interference Stimulation on Cortical Function".
+Run TI_paper_mainFigs234_and_supplFigs123.m to produce all the experimental figures (namely  main figures 1, 2, 3, and 4 and supplementary figures 1, 2, and 3) provided in the work "Cell Specific Effects of Temporal Interference Stimulation on Cortical Function".
+The corresponding source data for the figures is contained in the inputFiles folder.
+The matlab code was tested and ran on MATLAB Version: 9.14.0.2239454 (R2023a).